TechCohort14/TA200-NFAR-Intermediate-Automation/05-conditional-statements.md

 ## Create a test

 Let's create a test that goes to the [Checkboxes](http://the-internet.herokuapp.com/checkboxes) page.
-Your assignment is to use a `if` statement that checks the value of checkbox1 to determine if it is checked or not.
+Your assignment is to use a `if` statement that checks the value of checkbox1 to determine if it is checked or not (checked = true; unchecked = false).
 If it isn't, then click on checkbox 1.

 1. Begin by creating a file in the `page objects` folder called `checkboxes.page.js`

-2. Create the `class`, `selectors`, and anything required to select elements on the 'checkboxes'. *Use the `login.page` as an example*.
+2. Create the `class`, `selectors`, and anything required to select elements on the 'checkboxes' page. *Use the `login.page` as an example*.
 You may need to refer to the WebDriverIO docs on how to creating selectors [Selectors](https://webdriver.io/docs/selectors/) It may be necessary to use different types of selectors to complete this assignment.

 3. Create your test called `checkboxes.spec.js`.
 Use the `example.e2e` file as an example.